 Trusses

-• Repeated trusses at a set spacing, labelled by truss type.
+• Repeated trusses at a set spacing, commonly 24" on center, labeled by truss type.

 Trade-offs